-The Southern African Development Community (SADC) Secretariat Public Relations Unit is the lead promoter of SADC corporate communications, including public and media relations, public affairs, protocol and special events management.
+The Southern African Development Community (SADC) Secretariat Communication & Public Relations Unit is the lead promoter of SADC corporate communications, including public and media relations, public affairs, protocol and special events management.
 Therefore, it is the custodian of communications, branding and promotional strategies within SADC.
-It is responsible for the promotion of SADC, and so the Public Relations Unit strives to establish and maintain lines of communication, mutual understanding, acceptance and co-operation between SADC and its internal, and external, publics and stakeholders.
+It is responsible for the promotion of SADC, and so the Communication & Public Relations Unit strives to establish and maintain lines of communication, mutual understanding, acceptance and co-operation between SADC and its internal, and external, publics and stakeholders.

-The Public Relations Unit develops, plans and executes strategies aimed at generating, packaging and disseminating information with the view to creating an understanding of, and gather support for SADC Aims, Objectives, policies, strategies and activities.
+The Communication & Public Relations Unit develops, plans and executes strategies aimed at generating, packaging and disseminating information with the view to creating an understanding of, and gather support for SADC Aims, Objectives, policies, strategies and activities.

 It also liaises and facilitates the work of the SADC National Media Coordinators (SNMCs) who are responsible for SADC public information in their respective Member State.

-The overall objective of the Public Relations Unit is to ensure strategic guidance in the implementation of the SADC Communications and Promotional Strategy, which is the blue-print for the management of SADC public relationships with its stakeholders.
+The overall objective of the Communication & Public Relations Unit is to ensure strategic guidance in the implementation of the SADC Communications and Promotional Strategy, which is the blue-print for the management of SADC public relationships with its stakeholders.